 I find it personally disturbing that the character I most disdain in Middlemarch, the cold, dogmatic and spiteful Casaubon, is also the one who elicits in me the greatest sympathy once he is exposed.
 In his striving to attain a lofty goal, he is no worse than Dorothea or Lydgate or others in Middlemarch, but his very loftiness, his inability to let his views be polluted by anyone else's thoughts—and perhaps anyone else's feelings—has made his lifework worthless.
 How many others like him are there among us today, who will eventually depart unlamented, without achieving their dreams, without making any lasting impact on those they leave behind, and never realizing why?

 The character we most identify with is Dorothea, her own search being the thread we come back to through the various stories in Middlemarch.
 But she is hardly a paragon of virtue either.
 Or, rather, she is a paragon of virtue, but that is not always such a good thing.
-Eliot is a moralist, all right, but her morality recognizes that life presents ambiguous directions that no one set of rules can always resolve correctly.
-Dorothea retains her good heart and then, unlike Casaubon, muddles through, engaging with others, adapting to whatever resources are provided, and in the end she succeeds in a far different way than she had hoped in the novel's beginning.
-She leaves her mark on those around her and following after her in a manner Casaubon could never have envisioned.
+The author Eliot is a moralist, all right, but her morality recognizes that life presents ambiguous directions that no one set of rules can always resolve correctly.
+Dorothea retains her good heart and then, unlike Casaubon, muddles through, engaging with others, adapting to whatever resources are provided, and in the end she succeeds in a far different way than she had hoped at the novel's beginning.
+She leaves her mark on those around her—and following after her—in a manner Casaubon could never have envisioned.

 Eliot's protagonist has been both praised and criticized from a feminist perspective.
 Despite her intelligence and strength of character, Dorothea too easily lets herself play second fiddle to men, it is said.
 At the end Dorothea has none of Eliot's own accomplishments to show for her noble intentions.
 That last line of the novel may be seen as a kind of booby prize: well, she may pass unrecognized, but on balance what's-her-name has had a positive effect in the world.